A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

 The kinetic energy spectra shown in figure \ref{fig:energy_spectra} and the scale-by-scale energy budget shown in figure \ref{fig:scalebyscale_energy_transfer} support the argument that small, yet heavy particles influence energy transfer at scales much larger than their size.
-While the presence of Kolmogorov-size particles with moderate $M_p$ mainly influences the local topology of the flow at the smallest scales, high-density suspensions significantly alter the large-scale structures of the flow.
-In this limit, the kinetic energy balance is dominated by the fluid-particle interaction and the nonlinear fluxes become negligible, significantly departing from the typical Kolmogorov turbulence.
+While the presence of Kolmogorov-size particles with moderate $M_p$ mainly influences the local topology of the flow at the smallest scales, high-density suspensions significantly alter the large-scale structures of the flow and enhance the kurtosis of the velocity field across all scales (figure \ref{fig:skewness_kurtosis}$b$).
+The kinetic energy balance is then dominated by the fluid-particle interaction and the nonlinear fluxes become negligible, significantly departing from the classical Kolmogorov turbulence.